eikehmueller/ma32070/lectures/Notes.md

 $$
 \int_\Omega \left(-v(x)\nabla \cdot(\kappa \nabla  u(x)) + \omega\; v(x) u(x)\right)\;dx = \int_\Omega f(x) v(x)\;dx \qquad \text{for all $v(x)\in \mathcal{V}$}.
 $$
+The function $v(x)$ is often called a *test function*.
 Observe that in contrast to @eqn:pde_continuum we no longer require that the equation is satisfied at every point $x$.
 Discussing in which sense these weak solutions are equivalent to solutions of @eqn:pde_continuum (which is sometimes also referred to as the **"strong"** form of the equation) is beyond the scope of this course.

 After integrating the first term under the integral on the left-hand side by parts, the weak form becomes
 $$